umbraco/UmbracoDocs/Umbraco-Cloud/Databases/Backups/index.md

 ---

 # Database backups
 Sometimes you might need to have a backup of your Cloud database.
-This can be accomplished in at lest two ways.
+This can be accomplished in at least two ways.
 This article will go through two of those options.

 - [Backup with SQL Server Management Studio](#Backup-with-SQL-server-management-studio).
 - [Backup with PowerShell Script](#Backup-with-PowerShell-Script)